 What are the advantages of flexible working?From an employee perspective, flexible working is a win/win scenario; they’re able to commit to a full-time job whilst maintaining a good work/life balance.
 This, in turn, has a positive impact on productivity, engagement and motivation — translating into improved performance and staff retention for your business.

 Alex Ingham, managing director at MI Supplies, is familiar with the benefits of flexible working.
 He believes that a flexible arrangement suits both his employees and his business, stating:

 Since flexible working was made available, improved motivation, engagement and performance have emerged as the primary benefits businesses can expect from such an arrangement.
-But there are others too, including reduced absenteeism and greater employee loyalty, meaning that businesses can expect to retain their workforce for longer.
+But there are others too, including reduced absenteeism and greater employee loyalty, which means that businesses can expect to retain their workforce for longer.

 One of the most significant, albeit overlooked, benefits of flexible working is talent sourcing.
 With nearly three-quarters of workers stating that benefits would impact their decision to accept a job offer, it’s crucial that any flexibility in working hours and location are made clear from the get-go.

-Peter Ames, head of strategy at office space price comparison site, Office Genie, cites offering flexible working as an effective tool in sourcing experienced candidates, calling it a “huge draw for employees in the first place”.
-And, according to Office Genie’s latest Happiness Report, flexible working was the top non-monetary factor for improving happiness at work — reinforcing the message that flexitime can help improve morale, engagement and retention.
+According to Office Genie’s latest Happiness Report, flexible working was the top non-monetary factor for improving happiness at work — showing how the benefit can help improve morale, engagement and retention.